JCMexplains/writing-for-success-2023/textbook.md

 ensure you have represented your colleague's words in an authentic and accurate way.

-### Formatting In-Text Citations for Other Source Types
+### Formatting In-text Citations For Other Source Types

 These sections discuss the correct format for various types of in-text citations.
 Read them through quickly to get a sense of what is covered,